Kimeiga/leetcode/about.md

+---
+layout: page
+title: About
+---

-# How this site was made
+## How this site was made

 1. Make new repository